 Green and new Clubhouse opening -4th May 1912

 On June 28th 1912 following a civic reception, the Australian Bowlers left the City Chambers by char-a-banc for Hope Terrace.
 The ensuing match against Whitehouse & Grange was won 89-77 by the Australians.

 Australian team at Whitehouse & Grange 1912

 During the two World Wars, due to rationing restricted hospitality and shortage of petrol certain restrictions were placed on ‘friendly’ matches.
 On the cessation of hostilities, many of these ‘friendlies’ which are still played today were resurrected.
 The Club was conspicuous in all aspects of bowling in the city and beyond.
 In addition to providing eight internationalists including representing Scotland at the Commonwealth Games.
 Several members have been elected to high office in the administration of Bowls at National and local level.
-The most recent being Steven Kirk as President of the Edinburgh Bowling League in 2019.
+The most recent being Steven Kirk as President of the Edinburgh Bowling League and Gill Brown President of the South Edinburgh Ladies Bowling Association in 2019.
 The club has also won various trophies over the years.
 See our Honours Board CLUB HONOURS

 In preparation for the Centenary Celebrations in 1972 further extensions to the Clubhouse were carried out including installing the bar.

 In 1969 Ladies were invited to become Associate Members of the Club.
 In l998 that particular distinction was abolished and since then both sexes have been treated as full Ordinary Members of the Club.
 In 2017, Rhona Stephen was elected as the first woman “Club President” with the separate Ladies President’s role being discontinued.
 The intention is in future to alternate the Presidency annually between a Lady and a Gentleman.
 Presidents and Champions since the Club’s Centenary in 1972 PRESIDENTS and CHAMPIONS